ELDER HENRY B. EYRING

 The second part of the miracle is the way they have made the changes.
 The people who serve here have found a way to make changes—great and rapid changes—that will enhance, not replace, the best of what the school has always been.
 Because of that, I can with confidence make you a promise.
 When you return in some distant future, you will find great innovation has become commonplace, and yet, amidst all the changes, the school will have retained and enriched the basic characteristics that blessed your life.

 Let me tell you how that has happened in the last fifteen months and why I am so confident that it will continue.
 It is worth your hearing because it could be applied in our personal lives.
 Each of us wants to live in a world of change where our personal reaction to it is not only productive but where it enhances the best of what we are.
 We could begin where those who lead the school did.
 They took the words of living prophets as their guide.

 President Hinckley chairs the Board of Trustees.
 On June 21 in the year 2000, he read a brief announcement to the media in Salt Lake City.
 The text is less than a single page.
-It has only twenty-one sentences in it, yet in the faithful way the people here followed that guide lays the basis of my optimism about the future.
+It has only twenty-one sentences in it, yet in

 One of the shortest sentences in the announcement is this one: “Adjustments to its mission will be minimal.”
 Now, think for a moment of the rush of pride that might come into a human heart on being told your two-year college was to become a “university,” and not an obscure university.

 The new four-year school will be known as Brigham Young University–Idaho, with the name change designed to give the school immediate national and international recognition.

 That could tempt, in